We are the UK’s youth-led digital wellbeing movement

 Screen Time Calculator

-The average GEN-A spends 7.5 hrs a day on screens 📱 - that’s over 21 years of their life lost to tech 🤯
+The average Gen-A child spends 7.5 hours a day on screens - over 21 years of their life.
+See what that actually looks like over a lifetime.